anhnguyenduc5/onboarding-and-volunteer-anhnd5/readme.md

 DB.PASS: Database password
 DB.NAME: Database name

-Database Migration
-Run the database migrations to set up the required tables:
-go run cmd/migration/main.go
+WEB.PORT: Port for the web server

 ### Usage
 To start the application, run:
-go run cmd/main.go
+go run cmd/main.go server

 The server will start on the port specified in the .env file.